We’re sending cash to low-income families across rural America

 When will people receive the money?

 We plan to launch enrollment later this year.
+Payments will begin in late 2025 or early 2026, depending on the community.

-How long will the program run?
+How long will the RISE program run?

 We’re aiming to deliver cash to families for 16 months.
 We are also seeking to raise additional funds to extend the duration of monthly transfers.